Combining Rational maps and Kleinian groups via orbit equivalence: Bowen-Series maps for Bers slice groups

 Expansiveness of $A_{G_d}$ is a consequence of the facts that it is a $C^1$ covering map, it has only finitely many fixed points, and $\vert A'_{G_d}\vert\geq 1$ on $\mathbb{S}^1$ with equality only at the parabolic fixed points (compare \cite[Lemma~3.7]{LMMN}).
-That $A_{G_d}\vert_{\mathbb{S}^1}$ is topologically conjugate to $z^{2d-1}\vert_{\mathbb{S}^1}$ now follows from the general fact that two homotopic expansive maps of compact manifolds are topologically conjugate (compare \cite{coven-reddy}).

 Clearly, $A_{G_d}$ is piecewise Fuchsian.
 To see that $A_{G_d}$ is \pwfm, observe that the arcs $I_1, I_{-1}, \cdots, I_d, I_{-d}$ form a Markov partition for $A_{G_d}$ with transition matrix

 Thus, $A_{G_d}$ is a \pwfm map.